fakhrizalsr/Covid19-Project/README.md

 # Covid19-Project

-Just a simple website about Coronavirus update based on native PHP and using Bootstrap 5 Framework.<br>
+Just a simple website about Coronavirus update and Vaccination update in Indonesia based on native PHP and using Bootstrap 5 Framework.<br>
 Credits :
 <ul>
 <li>Muhammad Mustadi (mathdroid) https://github.com/mathdroid/covid-19-api/